adamtuliper/Unity-OrksWithForks/README.md

 1. Find the OnTriggerEnter2D method.
 This will get called when the player runs over any objects with a 2D trigger on it, like we created for the coin.

 1. Back in Unity's Editor, find any coin in the scene or the /Prefabs/coin they are all made from.
-In the Inspector note  that each coin has a PickupProperties.cs script on it that simply contains it's value in points.
+In the Inspector note  that each coin has a PickupProperties.cs script on it that simply contains its value in points.
 We can see this in the Editor.
-Since code is just another component on a game object, wee can ask Unity for these values.
+Since code is just another component on a game object, we can ask Unity for these values.
 ![Pickup Points](/Images/PickupPoints.PNG "Pickup Points")

 1. In Visual Studio, uncomment the code for the first **TODO**.
 This will increment our coin score when we run over a coin.
 We know we run over a coin because it has a tag.
-A tag is just text we can use to identity an object, (just like you can in Windows Forms and XAML).
+A tag is just text we can use to identity an object (just like you can in Windows Forms and XAML).
 You can create your own tags easily and then assign them in a dropdown list for an object.
 Here's an image showing the coin tag that is set.
 Creating a new tag is just a matter of selecting "Add Tag".
 Your code should now look like this
     ````C#
     if (collision.gameObject.tag == "Coin")